Last updated on July 17th, 2019 at 04:23 pm

 How do you get there?
 As you drive through Big Pine Key, there is one major intersection.
 There are two roads heading east off of U.S. 1.
 One, Wilder Road, is clearly labeled No Name Key.
 Follow it (and the signs) to Watson Boulevard, which eventually crosses the scenic bridge to No Name Key.

 If you brought your bike, I recommend parking on Big Pine Key and peddling over the bridge to savor the view.
 Then, it’s about two miles to the end of No Name Key on a good road with very little traffic.
-(There’s no electricity on the island so there are only 43 houses, which run on solar or generators.)
+(There are only about 50 houses on the island.)

 As we cycled through No Name Key, we spotted several deer grazing along the side of the road, including toy-like fawns.
 If we paused our peddling, more deer cautiously approached us, most likely looking for a handout.